Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

 \subsection{Telluric Absorption Removal}

-During the process of generating the sensitivity function, masks over the Telluric regions are also used to generate the Telluric absorption profile from the standard star.
+During the process of generating the sensitivity function, masks are used over the telluric regions to generate the telluric absorption profile from the standard star.
 The default masking regions are $6850-6960$ and $7580-7700$\ \AA\ only.
-This profile can then be multiplied by a factor to be determined in order to remove the Telluric absorption features in the science target.
-The best multiplicative factor is found by minimising the difference between the continuum and the Telluric-absorption-removed-spectrum.
-An \textbf{additional} multiplier can be manually provided to adjust the strength of the subtraction.
-This is designed for manually fine-tuning the absorption factor; otherwise, it is defaulted to $1.0$.
+This telluric profile can then be multiplied by a factor to be determined in order to remove the telluric absorption features in the science target.
+The best multiplicative factor is found by minimizing the difference between the continuum and the telluric-absorption-corrected spectrum simultaneously for both the sampled telluric regions~(there are only two ranges in the default setting, but if more regions are provided, this process will apply to all of them simultaneously).
+An extra multiplier can be manually provided to adjust the strength of the subtraction.
+This is designed for manually fine-tuning the absorption factor; otherwise, it defaults to $1.0$.